 Storage space in student rooms is limited (usually just a small closet, dresser, and under bed space), so don't overdo, and coordinate bringing large items with your roommates where possible.

 The following items may be needed, depending on personal preference, in all residence halls unless otherwise indicated in the information about your specific residence hall in the residence hall pages:

-You will need long (80 inch) twin bed size flat and fitted sheets, blankets, bedspreads, and pillows.
+You will need extra long (80 inch) twin bed size flat and fitted sheets, blankets, bedspreads, and pillows.
 You will also need to provide your own towels and washcloths.
 Information about mail ordering linens for delivery to your residence will also be mailed to new freshmen and transfers during the summer.